craigshoemaker/blob-storage-quickstart-async/readme.md

 Once the setup steps are complete, you can interact with the sample by passing a command into the `--command` parameter.

-For instance if you want to upload the text file to Azure run the following command:
+For instance if you want to create a container in to blob storage, then run the following command:

-    node index.js --command upload
+    node index.js --command createContainer

 Commands available include: